Skip to Content

 printed template of groundhog handprint craft with "download the template on the blog"

-Begin to make the groundhog by gluing the nose to the top and middle of the mouth piece.
+First, encourage your child to glue the nose to the top and middle of the mouth piece.

 hands assembling nose for groundhog